tigerManBot/backup_by_extension/README.md

 The program displays which files are going to be deleted and allows you to exit early if you don't want to delete those files.

 file_extension_functions.py:
 Contains some functions used in both files.

-3 sample files to test these programs on.
+3 sample files to test these programs on:
 * An empty pdf
 * Two txt files containing dialogue from Mr.Robot

 Requirements